Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Introduction

 \section{Introduction}

-The extensive utilization of Wi-Fi for data communication in public areas has paved the way for a remarkable discovery in recent years—the untapped potential of Wi-Fi signals for sensing applications.
-Leveraging channel state information (CSI) to characterize the frequency response of wireless channels in Wi-Fi systems, researchers have unlocked new avenues for sensing capabilities \cite{rssi_csi_2013,survey2019}.
+The recent exploration of channel state information (CSI) in Wi-Fi systems has revealed the untapped potential of communication signals for diverse indoor sensing applications \cite{rssi_csi_2013,survey2019}.
 In indoor environments, Wi-Fi signals encounter reflections from a multitude of objects, including walls and human bodies, resulting in complex multi-path propagation.
-The variations in CSI values predominantly arise from the dynamic movements of humans.
-By leveraging time-frequency domain analysis, significant features can be extracted from CSI, enabling a diverse range of applications.
-Experimentally, CSI-based sensing has demonstrated remarkable capabilities in areas such as human activity recognition \cite{humanactivity2023_1,humanactivity2023_2}, respiration monitoring \cite{vitalsign2023,vitalsign2024}, crowd counting \cite{crowdcounting2023,crowdcounting2024}, and indoor positioning \cite{indoorpositioning2021,indoorpositioning2023}.
-However, it is important to note that these applications have primarily been evaluated in controlled laboratory settings with carefully designed scenarios, and their real-life applicability and scalability are yet to be fully explored.
+Variations in CSI values predominantly arise from the dynamic movements of humans.
+This enables a wide range of sensing applications, including human activity recognition (HAR) \cite{humanactivity2023_2,HAR_TCCN_2024}, respiration monitoring \cite{vitalsign2024,vitalsign2025}, crowd counting \cite{crowdcounting2024,crowdcounting2025}, and indoor positioning \cite{indoorpositioning2021,indoorpositioning2023}.
+While prior work has made substantial progress in enhancing CSI-based sensing performance through advanced signal processing and deep learning techniques \cite{ratio2022,survey2023}, comparatively little effort has focused on improving the quality of the raw measurements.
+In practice, the effectiveness of sensing is often limited not by post-processing but by suboptimal deployment strategies, particularly the placement of devices, which directly shapes the strength and structure of multipath signals.

-The real-world implementation of various applications in wireless systems has been limited due to several constraints.
-One major limitation is the instability of sensing performance, where CSI is highly susceptible to environmental factors such as interference and configurations \cite{limit2022,survey2023}.
-Consequently, changes in these factors have a direct impact on the accuracy performance, particularly in deep-learning-based sensing systems.
-Another limitation is the restricted sensing coverage of CSI-based applications.
-Despite Wi-Fi signals being capable of spanning significant distances, the accurate detection range is limited to just a few meters \cite{ratio2019}.
-This limitation hampers the expansion of CSI-based applications into larger spaces and more complex scenarios.
-However, both limitations can be mitigated through a common solution: obtaining high-quality data.
-By employing reliable and precise data, the instability of sensing performance can be minimized, while also enabling the extension of sensing coverage.